anton-k/handle-pattern-servant-app/README.md

    external service but from the user perspective of the app.
 From what our app wants form that external service in the given API-route.

-* the web-app domain is like N ocean wave, not a solid ground to build castles.
+* the web-app domain is ocean wave not a solid ground to build castles.
    So we need to build with presence of uncertainty and unexpected changes in mind.
    Which corresponds badly with mathematical thinking.
    We need to use more flexible solutions.

 * How to hide mutable state with interfaces

-In this app we use the Handle pattern for DI's.
+In this app we use the Handle pattern for DI's
 But our version of Handle pattern is reversed in terms of where interfaces originate.
-In the original Handle pattern, we wrap external services with concrete interfaces.
+In original Handle pattern we wrap external services with concrete interfaces.
 So interface is driven by external dependency.
 But I'd like to stress the point of user or app driven interfaces.
 We build small interfaces that are dedicated to concrete part of the app and use it locally.
 And on level of the executable